kmane-bbcock1/ci-rc/README.md

 This is a sample test to check Shippable RC builds

-This is a sample test from public fork PR of public user
+This is a sample test from public fork PR of public user-testpr